-Cornell, to some extent, lived in the shadow of his older brother Robert.
-I guess, it is easy for complacent men to adore the still and fallen martyr than to keep apace with passionate and piqued practitioner.
-Cornell, a gentlemen, contributed to this though fighting his brother’s corner in the ceaseless authenticity debate surrounding The Falling Soldier.
+Cornell Capa, to some extent, lived in the shadow of his older brother Robert.
+I guess, it is easy for complacent men to adore the still and fallen martyr than to keep apace with a passionate and piqued practitioner.
+Cornell’s and Robert’s legends are one; Cornell ceaselessly fought his brother’s corner authenticity debate surrounding The Falling Soldier.

 Cornell’s indebtedness to his brother was fateful and self-imposed:

-Disappointingly, it is only in extended surveys of Cornell Capa’s career that mention of his fifties photojournalism in Central and Southern America gets mentioned.
+Disappointingly, it is only in extended surveys of Cornell Capa’s career that mention of his fifties photojournalism in Central and Southern America arises.
 Otherwise, Cornell is celebrated for his political journalism and particularly his campaign coverage of Adlai E. Stevenson, Jack and Bobby Kennedy.
-It is perhaps an indicator of americocentric conceit that Cornell’s photographs from Latin America are often neglected, even demoted.
+Cornell’s photographs from Latin America are often neglected, even demoted.

 Cornell’s work in Latin America: